Waite Research Institute

 RELATED NEWS & EVENTS

 Why should we preserve trees in our cities and towns?
 Can we grow healthy crops in sandy soils?
 How important are insects to agriculture?
 Does the yeast a winemaker chooses really affect the wine produced?
 Can we really turn food waste into usable new products?
-REGISTER NOW for Waite in the Spotlight 2018
+Videos from Waite in the Spotlight 2018 now available!

 Grapevine trunk disease is estimated to cost the Australian wine sector millions of dollars in lost production each year, but now grapegrowers have a new tool to better manage its impact